Are you thinking of doing that aerial photo job yourself? Or are you hiring a drone pilot for your next aerial photo or video job?

-Any “drone pilot” who is flying a drone without an FAA certification can face civil penalties up to $27,500, as well as criminal sanctions including a fine of $250,000 and/or a prison sentence of up to three years upon conviction.
+Any “drone pilot” who is flying a drone for commercial purposes without an FAA certification can face civil penalties up to $27,500, as well as criminal sanctions including a fine of $250,000 and/or a prison sentence of up to three years upon conviction.

 “But no one will know! ” Be aware that every drone is controlled and monitored by GPS and the flight data including drone serial number, location, altitude, speed, length of flight, date, time, and exact flight path are recorded.
 This flight data can be requested from the drone manufacturer by the FAA and law enforcement.
 There is also a system called Aeroscope that can track and record all drone activities.
 This system is readily available for use by law enforcement, military and many local, state and federal governments to track and record all drone flights for safety and security reasons.